Malawi flooding death toll nears 200, more missing

 The agency is airlifting more than 100 tons of high-energy biscuits to meet the immediate needs of those affected.

-"Ready-to-eat food will be prioritised for the most vulnerable people, particularly children, who have been displaced from their homes and have no access to food or cooking facilities," it said.
+"Ready-to-eat food will be prioritized for the most vulnerable people, particularly children, who have been displaced from their homes and have no access to food or cooking facilities," it said.

 The crop damage has raised fears of a poor harvest.
 Last year, Malawi's farmers harvested 3.9 million tonnes of the staple crop, maize, providing a surplus of almost one million tonnes.

-The wet weather has also wreaked damage in neighbouring Mozambique, which has been hit by catastrophic floods in the past.
+The wet weather has also wreaked damage in neighboring Mozambique, which has been hit by catastrophic floods in the past.

 Bridges have collapsed and the newly elected government has declared a "red alert" in central and northern areas.
 South Africa has sent military helicopters, divers and medics to assist with rescue and relief efforts.